xiangxdai/xiangxdai.github.io/_pages/about.md

 I always welcome discussions and collaborations.
 Feel free to reach out via email: "xiangxdai0 [at] gmail.com" (recommended) or "xxdai23 [at] cse.cuhk.edu.hk".

 # News
++ [02, 2026] One paper accepted by AIJ!
++ [01, 2026] One paper accepted by IEEE/ACM TON.
+One paper accepted by WWW 2026!
++ [12, 2025] Four papers accepted by INFOCOM 2026!
 + [12, 2025] Granted by NSFC Basic Research Scheme for Ph.D.
 Student!
 + [11, 2025] Two papers accepted by AAAI 2026.
 One paper accepted by ICDE 2026!
 + [06, 2025] Invited as a **Session Chair** for ACM SIGKDD 2025!
 + [05, 2025] Two papers accepted by ACM SIGKDD 2025; also recognized as Outstanding Reviewer (Top 10%) for KDD.
 One paper accepted by ICML 2025!